 This project was considered by the Fresno City Planning Commission at its regular meeting on April 16, 2014.
-The conditions of approval at that time allowed for modified property development standards including 15-foot rear yards (standard rear yard is 20 feet), 3-foot interior side yards (standard is 5 feet), and 8-foot street side yards (standard is 10 feet).
-Thirty five lots were proposed with 7-foot garage and building front setbacks, however the conditions of approval required a minimum of 18-foot garage setbacks.
+The conditions of approval at that time allowed for modified property development standards including 15-foot front and 15-foot and 10-foot rear yards (standard rear yard is 20 feet), 3-foot interior side yards (standard is 5 feet), and 8-foot street side yards (standard is 10 feet).
+Thirty-five lots were proposed with 7-foot garage setbacks, however the conditions of approval required 18-foot garage setbacks.

-The Fresno Municipal Code requires a minimum garage setback of 20 feet which can be reduced to 18 feet dependent upon the style of garage door.
+The FMC requires a minimum garage setback of 20 feet which can be reduced to 18 feet dependent upon the style of garage door.
 Staff recommends an 18-foot setback on all public streets for this project but is supportive of garage setbacks of less than 18 feet on private streets governed by a homeowners association.
 The homeowners association would be responsible for liability and enforcement on private streets.